PhaserEditor2D/PhaserEditor/docs/v2/workbench.rst

 In-line preview of files
 ~~~~~~~~~~~~~~~~~~~~~~~~

 Many of the files with visual content are in-line previewed.
 It is the case of images, sounds, and scenes.

+.. hint:: Some preview images (like scenes) are created by incremental builders.
+If there is a missing or out-dated image, you can `re-build the whole project internal state <#cleaning-projects>`_.

 .. image:: images/workbench/project-view-inline-preview.png
    :alt: Inline preview of files.